contao/docs/docs/manual/layout/templates/template-data.en.md

 {{% tab name="Twig" %}}

-{{< version "4.13" >}}
+{{< version "4.12" >}}

-Within Twig Templates you can display all available or specific template data.
+Within Twig templates you can display all available or specific template data.
 This only works while the debug mode is enabled.

 ```twig